computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

      - p: "This concern led me to explore inpainting - the process of reconstructing regions of an image."

   -
-    - p: "The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses exemplar-based texture synthesis to fill in the region."
+    - p: "The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses exemplar-based texture synthesis to replace the region."

     - p: "At a high level, exemplar-based texture synthesis looks at the input photo and finds a region (the source) that is the best candidate to replace a patch in the selected (target) region of the image."